Trucker saves dogs thrown from vehicle on New York highway

 - 12-year-old in China kills his mother, then returns to school, igniting an outcry

-One was badly hurt and later had a leg amputated.
-The other had abrasions but could walk.
+State police said the trucker immediately stopped his big rig and brought the dogs to safety, scooping up the one that was severely injured while the other one, unscathed other than a few abrasions, followed on his own.

-State police bandaged the badly injured dog and warmed it with a blanket and the trucker’s sweatshirt.
-The other dog gobbled down half a box of dog biscuits.
+State troopers bandaged the badly injured dog and splinted his leg on the side of the highway, keeping him warm with a blanket and the trucker’s sweatshirt.
+Meanwhile, the other dog gobbled half a box of dog biscuits.

+The dogs were later renamed Trooper, for the state troopers who aided them, and Adam, after the trucker.
+Trooper is 6 to 8 years old, Ondria said.
+Adam is about a year old.

+Trooper suffered a compound fracture of his distal radius and ulna on the front right leg that was amputated and a hairline fracture of the ulna on the left front leg, as well as broken ribs and contusions to his lungs and shoulder, the humane society said.